-Erin was born in Kansas City, Missouri and later moved to the small town of El Dorado Springs (That’s El Do-RAY-Do), Missouri where she spent most of her life.
+Erin was born in Kansas City, Missouri and later moved to the small town of El Dorado Springs, Missouri where she spent most of her life.

 In 2007 she moved to Fredericksburg, Virginia and graduated from Germanna Community College with honors.
-If that wasn’t enough… she decided to enroll in courses at Mary Washington University and earned a Bachelor’s in English, Linguistics, and Communications in 2015.
+She Graduated from the University of Mary Washington with a Bachelor’s in English, Linguistics, and Communications in 2015.

 From there, she published her first novel “Synchronicity” and only lost a small portion of hair from stress.
 In 2017, she published the sequel, “Menoetius“, and in 2018 she became fed up with a teeny-tiny copyright incident and collaborated with other authors from the writing community to compile a multi-genre anthology entitled “Cocky-Tales”.
 Her most recent work is a novella entitled “Forbidden“, now available on Ebook and paperback.

 Erin’s writing has placed in a variety of competitions including second place in the Sudden Denouement Divergent Literature Competition and the CN International Flash Fiction Competition, and most recently, her piece “The Final Battle” placed first in her heat in round one of the 2018 NYC Midnight Short Story Competition.

 In 2017, Erin was invited to sit on not only the Horror/Sci-Fi/Fantasy writer’s panel at the Fredericksburg Independent Book Festival, she also sat on the YA panel.
 In February 2018, she joined the judging panel for the CN International Pens of Roses Flash Fiction Competition and in March, joined another author panel in Richmond, Virginia.

-Following that experience, she can be found on a variety of Investigate Discovery shows including “Unmasked” and “Dead of Night”.
+Following that experience, she can be found on a variety of Investigate Discovery shows including “Unmasked”, “Dead of Night”, and “True Conviction”.
 Erin’s also worked on a couple of independent films due out this year.
 Find out more on her imdb page.